Sydney-Informatics-Hub/rstan-contained/README.md

 ```

 ## Run with singularity
+Use the `run_artemis.pbs` script to run an exampled workflow on an Artemis compute node.
-To run the singularity image (noting singularity mounts the current folder by default)
+To run the singularity image (noting singularity mounts the current folder by default):
 ```
 singularity run --bind /project:/project rstan.img /bin/bash -c "export TMPDIR="$PBS_O_WORKDIR" && Rscript code/test.R
 ```